Kayden36/iris-ai-care-deepseek-hack/README.md

 # iris-ai-care-deepseek-hack
-IRIS AI End of Life Care Agents
+# IRIS End of Life AI Care Agents
-# My Project
-This is my project description.
-## Screenshot
+Screenshot
 Here’s a screenshot of the app:
 ![Screenshot](Media/Screenshot.jpg)
 For more information, visit our [project website](https://iris.gemgrocery.com).
 ## Description
-### IRIS AI is an empathetic AI-powered palliative care platform designed to provide personalized support and guidance to terminal patients, the aged and their families.
+IRIS AI is an empathetic AI-powered palliative care platform designed to provide personalized support and guidance to terminal patients, the aged and their families.

 # Features
 ## Rx Contraindications Checking Tesseract Microservice